 What do you think?
 If a divorced spouse fails to remove their ex as the beneficiary from their life insurance policy and then dies, should the ex be entitled to receive the life insurance proceeds?
 Or, is the fact that the parties divorced prove that the spouse who passed away no longer wanted their ex to receive any life insurance benefit?

-Get answers to your divorce questions by scheduling a free complementary consultation with one of our experienced family law attorneys.
-Please contact us today to set up your no-obligation meeting.
+Get answers to your divorce questions by scheduling an initial consultation with one of our experienced family law attorneys.
+Please contact us today to set up your meeting.